×

 If you are thinking about moving to England, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Housing costs are much higher here if you take exchange rates into affect.
 In US dollars a 600 square foot apartment in our home country would cost $500 while our flat here in US dollars is $1300US.
 To purchase a 1600 Sq foot new home in our home city would cost $125,000US while a home here for the same size would cost $365,000US.
-Incredibly discouraging," remarked one member in Abingdon.
+Incredibly discouraging," explained one person living in Abingdon, UK.

 Should I buy or rent a home in England?